Cymat Technologies (CVE:CYM) Stock Price Down 8.3% – What’s Next?

-Shares of Cymat Technologies Ltd. (CVE:CYM – Get Free Report) traded down 8.3% during trading on Wednesday .
+Cymat Technologies Ltd. (CVE:CYM – Get Free Report)’s stock price fell 8.3% during mid-day trading on Wednesday .
 The stock traded as low as C$0.11 and last traded at C$0.11.
-219,000 shares traded hands during trading, an increase of 280% from the average session volume of 57,687 shares.
+219,000 shares were traded during trading, an increase of 280% from the average session volume of 57,687 shares.
 The stock had previously closed at C$0.12.

 Cymat Technologies Company Profile